• About PM

 “I love this book, all of it.
 The polished essays and the interviews with birth workers dare to take on the deepest questions of human existence.”

-—Carol Downer, cofounder of the Feminist Women’s Heath Centers of California and author of A Woman’s Book of Choices
+—Carol Downer, cofounder of the Feminist Women’s Health Centers of California and author of A Woman’s Book of Choices

 “This volume provides theoretically rich, practical tools for birth workers and other care workers to collectively and effectively fight capitalism and the many intersecting processes of oppression that accompany it.
 Birth Work as Care Work forcefully and joyfully reminds us that the personal is political, a lesson we need now more than ever.”